BobbySchell/Joint-Association-of-Genetic-Risk-with-Incident-CAD-and-Accelerometer-Measured-PA/ReadMe.md

 ------------

 1. Code Required - This folder contains all of the code used to process the data, perform all analyses, and produce figures in JupyterLab Notebooks.

 2. Replications - This folder contains all of the results of studies we replicated.
 Most importantly, we validate the polygenic risk score and physical activity exposures.

+3. Current Manuscript - This folder contains the most recently updated manuscript and its supplement.

-3. Storage - This is a folder being used to store documents off of my hard drive temporarily.
+4. Storage - This is a folder being used to store documents off of my hard drive temporarily.